mayowaibi/git_essentials/README.md

 - [Running MediaVault](#running-mediavault)

 ## Description
-This is MediaVault.
-It is a piece of software with the main purpose of storing movies and books and allowing users to keep track of their progress in them.
-They will have an account that they create, and securely login to said account.
-Within the account, the user has access to their own Media Vault where they can store movies and books.
+MediaVault is a software application with the main purpose of storing a collection of movies and books, and allowing users to keep track of their progress in them.
+Users are able to securely create an account and login to it.
+Within the account, users have access to their own

+Media Vault where they can store movies and books.
 They can select movies from a wide range of available ones.
 With each movie and book in the vault, the user can assign a status such as 'completed', 'currently watching', and 'dropped'.
 This allows the user to keep track of media they have consumed.

 ## Iteration 1